Table of contents: Thermostat fault diagnostics ↓ Removal the thermostat ↓ Checking the Thermostat ↓

-Attention: If the engine "boils" due to a malfunctioning thermostat, only towing or replacing the thermostat on the spot can help.
-If you decide to replace, you need to wait for the coolant temperature to drop.
+Note: If the engine "boils" due to a faulty thermostat, the only thing that can help is towing or replacing the thermostat on the spot.
+If you decide to replace it, you need to wait until the coolant temperature drops.

 Use a suitable container to collect the coolant.

 Removing the thermostat on the road is problematic.
-It is located quite deep at the bottom, so almost all the coolant will have to be drained.
-In addition, with a hot engine, it will take quite a long time before you can start working without the danger of burning your hands.
-When installing a new thermostat, the O-ring on the thermostat housing or on the water pump housing must be replaced.
+It is located quite far down, so you will have to drain almost all the coolant.
+Also, with a hot engine, it will take quite a while before you can start working without the risk of burning your hands.
+When installing a new thermostat, you will need to replace the O-ring on the thermostat housing or on the water pump housing.

 1 Water pump housing

-After unscrewing the cover (3) access to the thermostat on the left side of the engine (2).
+After unscrewing the housing cover (3) on the left side of the engine, access to the thermostat (2) is opened.

-Drain the coolant completely, support the four-cylinder engine at the front and secure.
+Drain the coolant completely, support the vehicle from the front with a four-cylinder engine and secure it.

-Unscrew hose flange at bottom of water pump housing or thermostat housing and press to one side.
+Unscrew the hose flange from the bottom of the water pump housing or thermostat housing and push it to the side.

-When installing a new thermostat, its small sealing plate should be directed towards the engine.
+When installing a new thermostat, its small sealing plate should face the engine.

-Tighten bolts on thermostat housing or water pump housing to 1 Nm.
+Tighten the bolts on the thermostat housing or on the water pump housing to 1 Nm.

 Place the thermostat in a container of water and heat the water.